manjillama/portfolio/README.md

 2.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory, add your configuration and start.

     ```shell
     cd portfolio/
+    cp .env.example .env
+    ```

+    Update `.env` file with your configurations and then run:

+    ```shell
     npm run develop
     ```